silverbreezed/white-hole/README.md

 }
 ```

-* `voidRecovery`: per-dimension toggles for capturing your inventory when you die by falling out of the world.
-Defaults to **The End only**, since void deaths elsewhere are rare — server owners can enable the other dimensions if their playerbase wants that extra safety net.
+`voidRecovery`: per-dimension toggles for capturing your inventory when you die by falling out of the world.
+Defaults to The End only, since void deaths elsewhere are rare — server owners can enable the other dimensions if their playerbase wants that extra safety net.

-* `despawnRecovery`: **please note** this is planned for a future update and is currently not functional.
-Reserved here so the config shape doesn't need another breaking change once it ships.
+`despawnRecovery`: universal safety net for items dropped on any death that nobody retrieves before they'd naturally despawn.
+Items still drop and can be looted normally in the meantime by anyone nearby — only items that would otherwise be lost to despawn are captured, regardless of how long your server is configured to keep items on the ground.

-* `maxSavedItemSnapshots`: determines how many full player-inventory snapshots can be saved by the White Hole.
+`maxSavedItemSnapshots`: determines how many full player-inventory snapshots can be saved by the White Hole.

-* `defaultAltarCooldown`: determines the default cooldown duration for the Altar.
+`defaultAltarCooldown`: determines the default cooldown duration for the Altar.

-> **Upgrading from an older version?** If your existing `whitehole.json` still uses the old flat keys (`recoverItemsFromEndVoid`, etc.), it will be automatically migrated into the nested shape above the first time the server loads — your existing settings are preserved.
+> Upgrading from an older version?
+If your existing whitehole.json still uses the old flat keys (recoverItemsFromEndVoid, etc.), it will be automatically migrated into the nested shape above the first time the server loads — your existing settings are preserved.